chazzox/chazzox/README.md

 ### My name is charlie and i make things occasionally

 ## What I'm currently working on:
 - Hydrova: Reddit is slow, so im speeding it up a little.
-Hydrova is a compelte rewrite of reddit using gatsby and typescript
+Hydrova is a compelte rewrite of the reddit frontend using gatsby and typescript
 ## What I'm learning:
 - React and Svelte.
 Will probably be taking a look into swift and java soon